junukwon7/junukwon7-readme-old/README.md

 I'm a high school student in South Korea.

-Currently studying Problem Solving and Machine Learing.
+Currently studying algorithm Problem Solving and Machine Learing.

-PS: KOI, ...

-ML: quantization and pruning for object detection networks.

 Might be working on online judge systems.